How to Respond to Pain

 The birth of Jabez is marked by pain and his mom gives him a name to let everyone know that.
-What a terrible legacy to give a boy, a name that serves as a constant reminder—to him and everyone else —that he caused pain and is likely destined to continue to cause pain.
+What a terrible legacy to give a boy, a name that serves as a constant reminder—to him and everyone else —that he caused extreme discomfort to his mom and is likely destined to continue to cause pain.

 Jabez could have opted to live up to those expectations, allowing his name to be a self-fulfilling prophecy or he could attempt to overcome it.
 He chose the latter, asking God to keep him from causing pain.